 Consolidating Armstrong State University & Georgia Southern University

 In January 2017, the University System of Georgia Board of Regents voted to consolidate Armstrong State University and Georgia Southern University.
-The new, 27,000-student university will be named Georgia Southern University with campuses in Savannah, Statesboro, and Hinesville.
-The expected timeline for the first entering class will be fall 2018.
+The new, 27,000-student university is named Georgia Southern University with campuses in Savannah, Statesboro, and Hinesville.
+The timeline for the first entering class will be fall 2018.
 We are excited about the future of the new Georgia Southern and how we can better serve students!
 Complete details about consolidation can be found at consolidation.georgiasouthern.edu.

 For additional information on the timeline, how to apply, and choosing your campus, please see the Office of Admissions consolidation web page.

 Everything you need to know for the New U:

 - Essential Services Hub for all faculty and staff

 - SOAR Orientation for all campuses

 On December 12, 2017, the Board of Regents of the University System of Georgia (USG) granted final approval for the creation of the new Georgia Southern University through consolidation.
 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) approved our prospectus for the new, consolidated Georgia Southern University on December 5, 2017.

 Georgia Southern University and Armstrong State University will be consolidated as the new Georgia Southern University, effective January 1, 2018.